rickgcv/sovereign-cloud-architecture/README.md

 This architecture describes and shows how to implement a platform to run workloads on heterogeneous infrastructure (on-premises, hybrid, or multi-cloud) while ensuring data remains within specific geographic and legal boundaries.
 It utilizes open source software to prevent vendor lock-in and implements multi-tenancy to ensure data isolation between customers and providers.
 The platform caters for the following use cases:

-1. Sovereign Cluster as a Service: Allow customers to deploy their clusters establishing a strict operational and physical boundary between the platform provider and the tenants.
+1. **Sovereign Cluster as a Service**: Allow customers to deploy their clusters establishing a strict operational and physical boundary between the platform provider and the tenants.
 This helps achieve technical and operational sovereignty.

-2. Sovereign Virtual Machine as a Service: Similar to the previous point but at the virtual machine level.
+2. **Sovereign Virtual Machine as a Service**: Similar to the previous point but at the virtual machine level.

-3. Observability, auditability and cost control: Implement and automate the tools and processes required to continuously audit, monitor, and prove the compliance of the sovereign platform from build-time to runtime, as well as giving customers total visibility about their spend.
+3. **Observability, auditability and cost control**: Implement and automate the tools and processes required to continuously audit, monitor, and prove the compliance of the sovereign platform from build-time to runtime, as well as giving customers total visibility about their spend.
 This helps achieve operational sovereignty.

-4. Technology and operational autonomy: Implement controls to ensure the platform is operationally autonomous, resilient, and built from trusted, verifiable software components.
+4. **Technology and operational autonomy**: Implement controls to ensure the platform is operationally autonomous, resilient, and built from trusted, verifiable software components.
 This helps achieve technical and assurance sovereignty.

-5. Encrypted data control: Implement advanced cryptographic controls for tenant clusters to ensure data confidentiality at-rest, in-use, and in transit.
+5. **Encrypted data control**: Implement advanced cryptographic controls for tenant clusters to ensure data confidentiality at-rest, in-use, and in transit.
 This helps achieve data sovereignty.

 ## Architecture overview